How to Install and Remove Floor GraphicsMAY 4, 2021| SpeedPro

 How Long to Let the Decal Sit Before People Walk on It

 After you’ve applied the decals, you shouldn’t allow foot traffic to begin walking over it immediately.
-If you want to make sure that the decal stays in position, you need to give it time to set before anyone can interact with it.
+If you want to ensure that the decal stays in position, you need to give it time to set before anyone can interact with it.
 It’s a good rule of thumb to allow at least 24 hours for the decal to set.
 Once the time has passed, the graphics can be treated like any other part of the flooring, with people walking on top of it without damaging the material.

 How to Remove the Decal Safely